Calling out all art appreciators, get ready to delight your soul with over 4,000 artworks.

 Elsewhere, A Gentil Carioca will showcase a painting by Brazilian artist Arjan Martins, which is inspired by the shooting death of 14-year-old teenager João Pedro Matos Pinto during a police raid in Rio de Janeiro.
 Some participating galleries will also use their own exhibition spaces to physically install some of the works on display on Art Basel’s Online Viewing Rooms.

 More than 20 Berlin-based galleries will be doing so as part of the upcoming “BaselbyBerlin” initiative, which will take place in the German capital from June 17 through 18.
-Organisers of Art Basel have also announced that the second edition of the Online Viewing Rooms will also offer new features, such as the capability for users to “like” and share their favourite artworks.
+Organizers of Art Basel have also announced that the second edition of the Online Viewing Rooms will also offer new features, such as the capability for users to “like” and share their favourite artworks.
 Additionally, participating galleries will have the opportunity to embed videos for every work on display, giving art enthusiasts the chance to watch artists talking about their own oeuvre.

 This article is published via AFP Relaxnews.